YuanjianLi/yuanjianli.github.io/_pages/Fellowships.md

 **Independent Research Fellowships** that I have applied for after my PhD are listed as follows.

-> I would like to express my sincere gratitude to all the PIs who have written *research proposals*  with me to apply for these highly prestigious fellowships, which lifted my capacity of doing independent but pioneering research.
+> I would like to express my sincere gratitude to all the PIs who encouraged me and have written *research proposals* with me to apply for these highly prestigious independent early career fellowships, which lifted my capacity of doing independent yet pioneering research.
 I am also in debt to all my academic referees whose supportive references have significantly helped enhance the bet of my applications.

 ---